oslabs-beta/tkyo-drift/README.md

 - `Training`: A fixed baseline built once from a full dataset.

 The training baseline represents the set of inputs used to generate the initial model AI responses, which are ingested by running the 'tkyoDriftSetTraining.py' script.
 This script performs a batch analysis of a single input column used in the training set and creates an artificially 'locked' training file that can not/will not be be appended to over time.
-Theoretically, you should only need to update this when you have retrained you model, but you may need to run it once for each ioType in your training data.
+Theoretically, you should only need to update this when you have retrained your model, but you will need to run it once for each ioType in your training data.

 - `Hybrid`: Use the rolling file to provide oldest K (default 10,000) and newest N (default 1,000) simultaneously.